Henry B. González: House of Representatives

-In September 1961, President John F. Kennedy appointed Rep. Paul J. Kilday of Texas's 20th congressional district to the Court of Military Appeals.
-González entered the special election for the San Antonio-based district in November 1961 and defeated a strong Republican candidate, attorney John W. Goode, for whom former U.S. President Dwight D. Eisenhower flew to San Antonio to endorse.
+In September 1961 President Kennedy appointed Rep. Paul J. Kilday of Texas's 20th congressional district to the Court of Military Appeals.
+González entered the special election for the San Antonio-based district in November 1961 and defeated a strong Republican candidate, attorney John W. Goode, whom former U.S. President Dwight D. Eisenhower flew to San Antonio to endorse.
 Mexican film star Cantinflas appeared with Vice President Johnson at shopping centers and supermarkets in San Antonio to support González, who would never face another contest nearly that close.
 He was unopposed for a full term in 1962 and was reelected seventeen times thereafter.
 He never faced truly serious or well-funded opposition, having been unopposed in 1970, 1974, 1976, 1978, 1982, and 1984.
 In fact, the 20th district was (and remains) so heavily Democratic that González faced Republican opposition only five times and handily prevailed whenever challenged.

 González became known for his staunchly liberal views.
-In 1963, Republican U.S. Representative Ed Foreman called González a "communist" and a "pinko" and González confronted him.
-González was again referred to as a "communist" in 1986 by a man at Earl Abel's restaurant, a popular San Antonio eatery.
+In 1963, Republican U.S. Representative Ed Foreman called González "a communist" and "a pinko" and González confronted him.
+González was again referred to as "a communist" in 1986 by a man at Earl Abel's restaurant, a popular San Antonio eatery.
 The 70-year-old representative responded by punching him in the face.
 González was acquitted of assault for this incident when the restaurant patron dropped the charge.

 Unlike many southern politicians at the time, González vocally supported civil rights proposals.
 He voted in favor of the Civil Rights Acts of 1964 and 1968, and the Voting Rights Act of 1965.

 González was in President Kennedy's fateful motorcade through Dallas on November 22, 1963.
 He recalled rolling down the window as his car neared the Texas School Book Depository, then hearing three distinct shots during the assassination.
 González's car proceeded to Parkland Memorial Hospital where, upon seeing a blood-soaked bouquet of roses in the rear of the presidential limousine, he initially believed Jackie Kennedy had been shot.
 There, he saw Lyndon Johnson, Lady Bird Johnson, Mrs. Kennedy, and President Kennedy's sheet covered body.
 González helped place Kennedy's casket in the hearse that transported Kennedy to Air Force One.